kallaspriit/typescript-nightwatch-example/README.md

-# typescript-nightwatch-example
+# TypeScript Nightwatch Example
-Working nightwatch browser automated testing example using TypeScript.
+**Working nightwatch browser automated testing example using TypeScript.**

+## Commands
+- `yarn install` the first time to install dependencies (or use npm)
+- `yarn start` to run the tests (automatically downloads selenium and chromedriver if missing)